- Class: Aves (Birds)

 AT THE ZOO

 At the San Diego Zoo Safari Park, an emu named Max delighted audiences at daily bird shows for many years.
-He had one trained skill: walking back and forth across the stage from one trainer to the other.
+He had one learned skill: walking back and forth across the stage from one behavior specialist to the other.
 That’s all he did, but he did it with aplomb!

-San Diego Zoo Global does not currently have emus in its collection.
+San Diego Zoo Wildlife Alliance does not currently have emus in our care.

 The emu subspecies that lived in Tasmania became extinct around 1865, following the arrival of Europeans.
 The Australian mainland subspecies’ distribution continues to be affected by human activities.
 Once quite common on Australia's east coast, rapid human population growth forced the emu out of this area.
 Agricultural development and water provided for livestock in Australia’s Outback have given the emu new regions to live in that were once too dry for its survival.